flybywiresim/docs/docs/start/reported-issues.md

     <sub>Report back the result of this test on our Discord.

-!!! warning "After Microsoft Flight Simulator Updates"
+!!! warning "Issues after Microsoft Flight Simulator Updates"

-    Make sure you do a full reinstall A32NX.
+    If you are cannot resolve any issues with solutions listed below perform a clean reinstall of the A32NX.
 Delete either of the folders below from your community folder:

     * A32NX (old folder name)
     * flybywire-aircraft-a320-neo (new folder name)